RParedesPalacios/cuTensor/README.md

 ## cuTensor

 Provides an python interface to tensors in GPU.
-Personal project just to learn how to manage tensors, provides a python interface with pybind etc.
+Personal project just to learn how to manage tensors, how to provide a python interface with pybind etc.

 ## Install